Rangers vs. Athletics Player Props Betting Odds

 Semien Stats

-- Semien has 44 hits with nine doubles, seven home runs, 23 walks and 32 RBI.
-He's also stolen five bases.
+- Semien has nine doubles, seven home runs, 23 walks and 33 RBI (45 total hits).
+He's also stolen seven bases.

-- Semien will look for his fourth straight game with a hit in this matchup.
-In his last five games he is hitting .300 with two home runs, three walks and four RBI.
+- Semien will look for his fifth straight game with a hit in this contest.
+In his last five games he is hitting .263 with two home runs, three walks and five RBI.

 Semien Recent Games